Skip to main content

 UBERMOSH:BLACK was developed by Walter Machado.

-UBERMOSH:BLACK has received positive reviews from players.
-Most players liked this game for its music but disliked it for its story.
+UBERMOSH:BLACK has received neutral reviews from players and neutral reviews from critics.
+Most players liked this game for its gameplay but disliked it for its story.

 UBERMOSH:BLACK is a single player game.